Learning how to deal with T-junctions – emerging to the left & right

 The steeper the uphill gradient, the more gas you’ll need.
 Too little gas will result in a stall and releasing the clutch pedal too quickly can also result in a stall.
 Junctions on a hill take practice, so find a quiet road to do just that.

-Dual carriageways are high speed, 70 mph primary routes and a junction entering a dual carriageway will almost certainly involve a slip road.
+Dual carriageways are high-speed, 70 mph primary routes and a junction entering a dual carriageway will almost certainly involve a slip road.
 Novice or nervous drivers will often travel down the slip road too slowly.
-The correct procedure however is to use the slip road as to gain sufficient speed that’s similar to that of traffic on the dual carriageway.
+The correct procedure, however, is to use the slip road to gain sufficient speed that’s similar to that of traffic on the dual carriageway.
 By doing so, you will merge safely into traffic and not cause other drivers to slow down.
 For a full guide how to merge into dual carriageways.